ZacBlanco/hwx-tutorials/2-3/tutorials/analyzing-social-media-sentiment-data-2-3/analyzing-twitter-data-2-3.md

 ![Hive Sentiment Analysis Results](./images/34_hive_sentiment_analysis_results.png)

+**Try the new Hive Visualization tab!**

+ On the right hand side of the screen try clicking the **graph icon**.
+It will bring up a new tab where you can directly create charts using your query results in Hive!

-Now that we can access the sentiment data in our Hive table let's do some visualization on the analysis.
+Now that we can access the sentiment data in our Hive table let's do some visualization on the analysis using Apache Zeppelin.

 ## Visualizing Sentiment With Zeppelin
 ------------------------------------------------